“If you need a machine and don’t buy it, then you will ultimately find that you have paid for it and don’t have it.”

 I had no idea where to begin, so I researched for a couple of days about self-hosting.

-• Most telecom providers don’t give static IPv4 addresses for home consumers
+- Most ISPs don’t give static IPv4 addresses

-Then I discovered web tunnels, where you forward all incoming traffic to a server running on your localhost.
+I discovered web tunnels, which forward traffic to a server running on localhost.

 Daemon

-“A daemon is a background process that handles requests for services like file transfers, printing, or managing network connections — kind of like a waiter at a restaurant, serving requests without you ever noticing.
+“A daemon is a background process that handles requests for services like file transfers, printing, or managing network connections — kind of like a waiter at a restaurant.”

-The word itself comes from ancient Greek, meaning an attendant spirit.
+The word comes from ancient Greek meaning an attendant spirit.

 Invisible, but always there.